 After clicking on the specific apply link for your program of interest, you will need to create an account to access the application form.
-On the right hand side of the log-in screen, you will be able to create a username, insert your first and last name, email address, and create a password for your account.
-After submitting this information, you will receive a confirmation email to confirm your email address.
-Click on the link in the email to verify and activate your account.
-The link will expire in 24 hours.
-After verification, you can log in to begin the application form.
+On the right hand side of the log-in screen, you will be able to select “Create an account”, and insert your first and last name, email address, and birthdate.
+After submitting this information, you will receive a confirmation email to access your account and start your application.

 3. I did not receive the confirmation email to create my online account.
 What should I do?